What to Know Before Calling an Acoustical Consultant to Deal with a Noise Problem

 The potential for audible structure-borne noise from these type of activities can be difficult to predict, therefore, best practices for flooring systems is typically recommended.
 This entails an appropriate resilient underlay below a subfloor (usually wood, but sometimes concrete is required), upon which the surface flooring of choice may be used (usually sports rubber flooring).
 This technique has proven to be very effective in isolating fitness spaces in buildings with “sensitive” tenant or condominium neighbors.

-Once the analysis is completed, an acoustical engineer can provide these kind of mitigation design recommendations for incorporation into a lease agreement to ensure that noise and vibration would not, under practical circumstances, intrude on other spaces.
+Once the analysis is completed, an acoustical consultant can provide these kind of mitigation design recommendations for incorporation into a lease agreement to ensure that noise and vibration would not, under practical circumstances, intrude on other spaces.

 Investigating building equipment noise and vibration intrusion